 Living group (Woongroep)

-If you would like to live in a household with more than 3 people and you are working professionals, then you must live together as a living group (Woongroep).
-It is important to mention that this is not applicable to students, so every member of the living group has to be a working professional.
-In order to form a living group, no permit is required.
-However, certain conditions have to be met, and the municipality will assess these conditions in order to allow the household to be registered as a household of 4 people or more.
+If you would like to live in a household with 3 or more people and most of you are working professionals, then you must live together as a living group (Woongroep).
+It is important to mention that this is not applicable to a group solely existing of students.
+If your living group includes students, the majority of the living group must consist of working professionals.
+So more than 50% of the group have to be working professionals, meaning:

 Your household must support a sustainable and communal lifestyle.
 Sustainability means that the resident’s relationship will be tested against social sustainability measures.
 In this case, it will be assessed if the residents chose to live together because of their existing relationship or only because they needed a room in Rotterdam.
 The first case is required as the municipality wants residents that have chosen to live together for a longer period of time and not just for the duration of a study.
 Thus, residents that live together only for their study period should apply for a room rental permit and are not eligible to form a living group.